websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/installing-liferay/using-liferay-dxp-docker-images/configuring-containers.md

 ### Replacing the setenv.sh File

 Another method of configuring JVM options involves overriding Tomcat's `setenv.sh` script.
-A fast way to create a `setenv.sh` script is to copy one from a DXP container.
+A fast way to create a `setenv.sh` script is to copy one from a Liferay container.
 Here's how to modify a copy of the script and use it in a new container:

-1. If you have an existing DXP container, start it.
+1. If you have an existing Liferay container, start it.
 Otherwise, run a new one.

     ```bash
     docker run -it --name tmp-dxp -p 8080:8080 liferay/dxp:[tag]